jonsiu/career-os/.ai/planning/requirements/mvp-feature-specs.md

 ### Resume Upload & Parsing
 **Priority**: P0 (Must Have)
-**User Story**: As a tech professional, I want to upload my existing resume so I can analyze it against job postings.
+**User Story**: As a tech professional, I want to upload my existing resume so I can get an instant quality score and improvement recommendations.

 **Requirements**:
 - Support PDF and DOCX file formats